Translationally-Invariant Universal Quantum Hamiltonians in 1D: Introduction

 Previous universality results have relied heavily on using perturbation gadgets, and constructing complicated `chains' of simulations to prove that simple models are indeed universal.
 In this paper we present a new, simplified method for proving universality.
 This method makes use of another technique from Hamiltonian complexity theory: history state Hamiltonians \cite{Kitaev2002}.
 Leveraging the fact that it is possible to encode computation into the ground state of local Hamiltonians, we show that it is possible to prove universality by constructing Hamiltonian models which can compute the energy levels of arbitrary target Hamiltonians.

-In order to ensure that the universality constructions preserve the entire physics of the target system (and not just the energy levels), we make use of an idea originally from \cite{universality_of_adiabatic_computation} and used recently in \cite{zhou:18}: `idling to enhance coherence'.
+In order to ensure that the universality constructions preserve the entire physics of the target system (and not just the energy levels), we make use of an idea originally from \cite{universality_of_adiabatic_computation} and used recently in \cite{zhou:18,nirkhe:18,Aharonov_2014}: `idling to enhance coherence'.
 Before computing the energy levels of the target system, the computation encoded in the simulator system `idles' in its initial state for time $L$.
 By choosing $L$ to be sufficiently large, we can ensure that with high probability there is a fixed set of spins in the simulator system which map directly to the state of the target system.

-As well as providing a route to simplifying previous proofs, this `history-state simulation method' also offers more insight into the origins of universality, and demonstrates a deep connection between universality and complexity.
-The classification of two-qubit interactions by their simulation ability in \cite{Cubitt:2017}, which showed that the universal class was precisely the set of QMA-complete interactions, was already suggestive of a connection between simulation and complexity.
-But until now it was not clear whether this connection existed for general interactions, or whether it was merely an accident in the two-qubit case.
-By demonstrating that it is possible to prove universality by leveraging the ability to encode computation into ground states, we have shown that the connection between complexity and universality holds more generally.
-Furthermore, we have motivated why such a connection should exist.
+As well as providing a route to simplifying previous proofs, this `history-state simulation method' also offers more insight into the origins of universality, and the relationship between universality and complexity.
+The classification of two-qubit interactions by their simulation ability in \cite{Cubitt:2017}, which showed that the universal class was precisely the set of QMA-complete interactions, was suggestive of a connection between simulation and complexity.
+And a complexity theoretic classification of universal models already exists in the classical case \cite{Cubitt:2016}.
+But until now it was not clear whether a connection existed for general quantum interactions, or whether it was merely an accident in the two-qubit case.
+Previous methods for proving universality in the quantum case didn't offer a route to classifying universal models, and the more complicated non-commutative structure of quantum Hamiltonians meant that the techniques from the classical proof couldn't be applied.
+By demonstrating that it is possible to prove universality by leveraging the ability to encode computation into ground states, we have provided a route to showing that the connection between universality and complexity holds more generally.
+In a companion paper \cite{kohler2021general} we make this insight rigorous, by deriving a full complexity theoretic classification of universal quantum Hamiltonians.

 We also use the `history-state simulation method' to provide a simple construction of two new universal models.
 Both of these are translationally invariant systems in 1D, and we show that one of these constructions is efficient in terms of the number of spins in the universal construction (yet not in terms of the simulating system's norm):